FederatedAI/FATE-Community/FederatedAI_PROJECT_PROCESS_GUIDELINE.md

 * Create release developing branch for initial a new release following practices: develop-%{release}%;
 * Create a new feature branch for developing a new feature;
 * Project lead responsible for managing PRs merge to release developing branch; \*
-* Project lead PRs from release developing branch to master branch. **This PR has to get approval from more than half of FATE OSS Development Team members, and the approval from project lead followed by the approval of TSC Board.
+* Project lead PRs from release developing branch to master branch. **This PR has to get approval from more than half of FATE OSS Development Team members, and the approval from the project lead followed by the approval of TSC Board.
 [Ref: Before release](#before-release)**;
 * Project lead publish release from the master branch.

 > **_NOTE:_**  project lead decides if contributor PR to feature branch or release developing branch.
 This document ignores the flexibilities in the following sections.

-All commits must be signed by contributor.
+All commits must be signed by the contributor.
 A GPG sign is a plus.

 ### Development processes
 All FederatedAI projects.
 All features, bug fixes should be added to Github issues.
 All PRs should be linked to related issues.
-The PR should set to require review.
+The PR should be set to require review.
 #### Gather requirements and issues
 All feature requirements come from Github issue -> Feature request.
 Each project must add a *Feature request* template to the project repo.